xu-ji/subfunctions/README.md

-# Predicting Unreliable Predictions by Shattering a Neural Network [[arXiv]](http://arxiv.org/abs/2106.08365)
+# Predicting Generalization and Uncertainty by Shattering a Neural Network

-This repository contains code for training classification models, running unreliability quantification experiments using subfunctions and other methods, and printing tables and figures.
+This repository contains code for training classification models, running unreliability quantification experiments, and printing tables and figures.

 System settings are defined in `scripts/global_constants.py`.
 You should change these according to your needs.
 Turn `PRINT_COMMANDS_ONLY` on to do a dry run first.